 - The City of Calgary property assessment is not the best indicator for the value of a property.
 The city does not look at re-saleability, layout, the state of the property – all things that affect the selling price.
 Since the city’s assessment only determines the value of the property the previous summer, it does not show the current value.

 That leaves either a realtor or an appraiser to ask for an evaluation.
-But be aware there are a few important differences between the two.
+But be aware there are a few important differences between an appraisal and a CMA!

 A realtor will look at fair value – that is what the home potentially could sell for in Calgary in today’s market.
 This potential sale price is presented in a range, for example: this home should sell for between $450,000 and $470,000.